 The bottom line is this: don’t worry about changing soil pH when using mulch.

-Just keep in mind that mixing wood chips or sawdust into your soil can tie up nitrogen (due to the high carbon content).
-Leave mulches on the top of the soil where they belong!
+Just keep in mind that mixing wood chips or sawdust into your soil can tie up nitrogen (due to the high carbon content in wood).
+Leave mulch above the soil where it belongs!

 If you need to add organic material to your soil, use compost and aged manure instead.